chriskevinlee/OpenFlexOS/README.md

 ### Known Issues

-If running in a VirtualBox vm picom will casue the mouse and to work correctly and cause things to be really slow or not to respond .
+If running in a VirtualBox vm picom will casue the mouse not to work correctly and cause things to be really slow or not to respond .
 To fix this you maybe to enter a tty and comment picom from the autostart file for one or both of openbox and qtile

 # How do I Install OpenFlexOS?